Migraine TopicsShow More

 No one can take better care of you than you!
 But that’s harder than it sounds.
 Learn how to empower yourself with tips from this migraine advocate.

-Aaron Wiseman took part in Headache on the Hill in 2017 with his wife, Stefanie Garcia, his caregiver during his cluster headache episodes.
-Learn about his advocacy this day and beyond.
+Cluster headache advocate Aaron Wiseman took part in Headache on the Hill in 2017 with his wife, Stefanie Garcia.
+Learn about his advocacy.

 I wake up every day thinking of migraine disease and the people it affects.
 I spend my days writing, researching, educating, and coaching.
 It’s solitary work — most of which goes unnoticed — but I don’t do for attention.
 I do it for the millions of c...